Urban supply logistics, micro-hubs, convenience stores and the digital solution with the GS1 DataMatrix code – Image: Xpert.Digital

 Concept: Autonomous and automated retail systems central warehouse logistics center/e-commerce image: Xpert.Digital

-The combination of convenience stores and micro-hubs, supported by technologies such as the GS1 DataMatrix Code, offers a promising solution to the challenges of modern urban logistics.
-Companies like 7-Eleven can serve as pioneers in this space by putting sustainability, efficiency and customer focus at the heart of their strategies.
-The future of urban utilities lies in integrating innovative approaches that not only increase consumer convenience, but also reduce environmental impact and make optimal use of urban spaces.
+The combination of convenience stores and micro-hubs, supported by technologies like the GS1 DataMatrix code, offers a promising solution to the challenges of modern urban logistics.
+Companies like 7-Eleven can serve as pioneers in this field by placing sustainability, efficiency, and customer proximity at the heart of their strategies.
+The future of urban supply lies in the integration of innovative approaches that not only increase consumer convenience but also reduce environmental impact and optimize the use of urban space.

 Suitable for: